AmitXShukla/MNJIC/README.md

 <b><i> All mat-icons must have a tool tip displayed</i></b><br>

 At the bottom of the page, a footer needs to be included.<br>
-This footer will have copyright statement and include all navigation links for SEO rendering.<br>
+This footer will have copyright statement and include all navigation links for SEO rendering.

 _________________________